 The i-Ready Dyslexia Screener combines the power of the i-Ready Diagnostic with a one-on-one task-based system to screen for potential risk factors for dyslexia.
 This approach supports reading intervention for students when it is most needed.

 i-Ready assessments support educators in screening for potential risk factors for dyslexia.
-By combining the i-Ready Diagnostic with additional assessment tasks, this new feature leverages the most current research on dyslexia screening and adheres to the recommendations of the International Dyslexia Association.* Districts can use the i-Ready Dyslexia Screener to help educators determine if specialized reading intervention may be appropriate for individual students.
-The screener:
+By combining the i-Ready Diagnostic with additional assessment tasks, this feature leverages the most current research on dyslexia screening and adheres to the recommendations of the International Dyslexia Association.* Districts can use the i-Ready Dyslexia Screener to help educators determine if specialized reading intervention may be appropriate for individual students.
+This dyslexia screener for schools:

-- Is available for Grades K–3, with Grade 3 being new for the 2021–2022 school year.
-It is available at no additional charge to license holders for the i-Ready Diagnostic for Reading.
+- Is available for Grades K–3 at no additional charge to license holders for the i-Ready Diagnostic for Reading.

 - Is designed to be overseen by district administrators, with teachers administering the Diagnostic and additional assessment tasks as needed

 - Uses nationally recognized, age-appropriate screening techniques such as Rapid Automatized Naming (RAN), Letter Naming Fluency, and Oral Reading Fluency measurement